alexanderdfung/alexanderdfung.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Research Assistant at MIT Brain and Cognitive Sciences

 profile:
   align: right
-  image: prof_pic.jpg
+  image: alex_profile.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
+latest_posts: false
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, I'm Alex 👋.
+I work as a research assistant in [Ev Fedorenko](https://www.evlab.mit.edu/about-ev)'s lab at MIT, combining fMRI and computational tools to understand the neural basis of language.

+I will be applying to PhD programs this fall!
+Going forward, my research interest is broadly in theoretical neuroscience, in particular computational principles of memory:
+- How do our brains efficiently encode a lifetime of experiences such that relevant knowledge can be instantly recalled with the right trigger?
+- Why are human representations seemingly more noise-invariant than machine representations?

+I seek to gain insight on these questions with mathematical modeling of neural dynamics.

+Before coming to EvLab, I was an undergrad at UC Berkeley studying EECS and Molecular & Cellular Biology.
+I first fell in love with research while working in the computational biology space with [Yun Song](https://people.eecs.berkeley.edu/~yss/).
+I thank [Kris Bouchard](https://biosciences.lbl.gov/profiles/kristofer-e-bouchard/) for teaching me how to study the brain, and how to make proper figures.
+Ev has been amazingly supportive and I cannot imagine a better mentor to have prepared me for a career in neuroscience.